madebysimon/OPUS/index.md

 I grew tired of my lecture notes sitting dead on their hard drive so I started revisiting and interconnecting them.
 With this page I am sharing access to them with you.
 Maybe we can get some good use out of them together.

 This is not wikipedia.
-Here you will find coexistence of memes and scientific method, definitions and concepts, sometimes even opinion or pure speculation.
+Here you will find memes and scientific method, definitions and concepts, sometimes personal opinion or even pure speculation.
 This comes with a catch:<br>
+1. they're 90% german (entschuldigung)
+2. what I hold to be true may not in fact be true
-While most content on here is of my own, in other cases I am merely something of a collector/curator/publisher. <br>
+3. while some content is of my own, in other cases I am merely something of a collector/curator/publisher. <br>
 **Please cite and give credit** to any given sources or - if none are provided - link back to this page.